emkey1/AOK-Filesystem-Tools/README.md

 ### services

-runbg is installed and active from the start sshd is turned on/off by running enable_sshd / disable_sshd All the default Debian services are disabled.
+runbg is installed and active from the start. sshd is toggled by running: enable_sshd / disable_sshd All the default Debian services are disabled.
 Most of them are related to booting the FS, networking, setting up random numbers etc.
-Tasks that are taken care of by iSH